-- 1. Signs must only be located in the approved sites as provided in attachment to the permit.
-A list of approved sites is also available on our website. - 2.
-Signs must not be erected prior to 11.59 pm on 7 July 2022. - 3.
-Signs must be removed by 11.59 pm on 7 October 2022. - 4.
-Signs must be no greater than 3m2. - 5.
-Signs must comply with all traffic safety requirements of clauses 4.1.e and 5 of Part 5 of the Consolidated General Bylaw. - 6.
-Signs must be installed in a way that does not obstruct other electoral signs on the site, Council Officers reserve the right to remove or relocate signs as required to meet this condition if necessary. - 7.
-Candidates must only erect one sign per signage area.
+- Signs must only be located in the approved sites. - Signs must not be erected prior to 11.59pm on 11 July 2025. - Signs must be removed by 11.59pm on 11 October 2025. - Signs must be no greater than 3m2. - Signs must comply with all traffic safety requirements of clauses 5 and 6 of the Kaipara District Council Sign Standards (2024). - Signs must be installed in a way that does not obstruct other electoral signs on the site.
+Council Officers reserve the right to remove or relocate signs as required to meet this condition if necessary. - Candidates must only erect one sign per signage area.

-Please contact Gavin Dawson on 0800 727 059 if you have any questions or to obtain a permit to erect signs across the District.
+Please contact Kaipara District Council on 0800 727 059 if you have any enquiries about election signage conditions or locations.